The feature has to be enabled in three steps:

 On the preview screen, click Certificates and secrets, and complete the following steps:

 Add a Description.

-Set the expiry for the key to Never.
+Set the expiration for the key.

 Save the client secret key value, because you need it in the following steps and you cannot retrieve it later.

 Open the External Systems settings tab of the MyQ Web Interface (MyQ, Settings, External Systems).

 Click +Add and select OneDrive Business from the menu.

 Add a Title.
 This will be used to identify the Cloud Storage Destination.